Home

 Psychology, as popularly understood, defines human behavior as driven by the principle of survival, or alternatively, the instinct for self preservation.
 Human behavior from a Jewish perspective is seen as a creative axis giving rise to expression to the unique original quality of the human being.

 Values - Human behavior should be understood as the individual unique expression of goals rooted in the divine.
-The value-driven goal drives and is expressed through the realization of original quality.
+The value-driven goal drives and is expressed through the realization of one's uniquely original quality.

-The material and the spiritual converge and the focus and concentrate around human reality.
+The material and the spiritual converge, focus and concentrate around human reality.

 The value of man - Free choice is of central importance in defining the ability and value of the individual.
 It reflects the status of man as an equal partner in creation with his Creator, and his ability to repair and impair himself and the world at large.
 Through free choice we also understand the importance of conscience and how it can be used as a vehicle for constructive goals.